Qwe1rty/NodeDial/README.md

 ---
-## Project Plan
+## Project Development Plan

-This is a loose outline of all the core features that should be included, and the order of implementation. _Italics indicate that this component is in progress_
+This is a loose outline of all the core features that should be included, and the general order of implementation. _Italics indicate that this component is in progress!_

-- [x] **Milestone 0: Setup**
+- [x] **Milestone 0: Repo and Build Setup**
-  - [x] Repo and build setup

 - [x] **Milestone 1: Persistence Layer**
   - [x] External service setup via gRPC
   - [ ] Establish persistence layer, should support locally atomic/isolated operations